miwayx/hyperpad/CONTRIBUTING.md

-# Contributing to qText
+# Contributing to HyperPad
 Contributors are alway welcome!

 All pull request will be revised
 ## Depend
-qText depend on:
+HyperPad depend on:

 - qt5 (core and widgets modules)
 - cmake